 Materials in applications may not be removed during the evaluation process.
-However, candidates for tenure or promotion do have the right to withdraw their applications at any time.
+However, candidates for promotion or tenure do have the right to withdraw their applications at any time.

 Candidates may add information and materials to their applications up until the time the school promotion and tenure committee completes its evaluation of the candidate.